RockyNiu/NotesForThinkingInJava4th/README.md

     <td>277 - 310</td>
     <td>***</td>
     <td>
-    reference counting: good for mobile app to show synchronization icon. the only safe methods to call inside a constructor are thoes that are final in the base class. composition first: use inheritance to express differences in behavior, and fields to express variations in state.
+    Reference counting: good for mobile app to show synchronization icon.
+    The only safe methods to call inside a constructor are thoes that are final in the base class.
+    Composition first: use inheritance to express differences in behavior, and fields to express variations in state.
     </td>
   </tr>
     <tr>